-A central pillar of the legislative package is licensure for certified professional midwives, or CPMs, a bill Rausch has filed and championed in the Massachusetts Senate, co-filed by Representatives Kay Khan and Brandy Fluker Oakley in the House of Representatives.
-The legislation creates the Board of Registration in Midwifery within the Department of Public Health (DPH) to license and provide oversight of licensed CPMs, enhancing their professional self-governance, practice autonomy, and authority to use important and life-saving medication.
-The law also ensures equitable reimbursement of certified nurse-midwives by requiring that they receive payment rates equal to those for the same services performed by a physician under MassHealth.
+A central pillar of the legislative package is licensure for certified professional midwives, or CPMs, a bill Rausch has filed and championed in the Massachusetts Senate.
+The Senate previously passed the midwifery licensure bill by unanimous vote in 2020, in Rausch's first term.
+The bill creates the Board of Registration in Midwifery within the Department of Public Health (DPH) to license and provide oversight of licensed CPMs, enhancing their professional self governance, practice autonomy, and authority to use important and life-saving medication.
+The bill also ensures equitable reimbursement of certified nurse-midwives by requiring that they receive payment rates equal to those for the same services performed by a physician under MassHealth.

 In an effort to proactively address mental health needs, the legislation requires MassHealth and commercial insurance coverage for post-pregnancy depression screenings for all post-pregnancy patients, without regard to how a pregnancy may have ended.
 The legislation also requires screenings to be offered at maternal and other adult care appointments, rather than exclusively at pediatric appointments, thereby reaching all post-pregnancy cases, including miscarriage.
 The inclusion of all post-pregnancy cases reflects a bill filed by Rausch earlier this term.
-Further, DPH will develop and maintain a comprehensive digital resource center on post-pregnancy mental health conditions and services and conduct a pregnancy loss awareness program.
+Further, the DPH will develop and maintain a comprehensive digital resource center on post-pregnancy mental health conditions and services and conduct a pregnancy loss awareness program.

-Two other priorities championed by Rausch are encompassed in the legislation: a provision to improve patient safety by requiring licensed supervision of pregnancy-related ultrasound services, co-filed by Representative Sally Kerans; and a requirement that insurers cover well-child pediatric visits for young children once per calendar year rather than once every 12 months, co-filed by Representative Sean Garballey, so families can stay on schedule with their children's birthdays even if a doctor's appointment has to be postponed or rescheduled.
+Two other priorities championed by Rausch are encompassed in the legislation: a provision to improve patient safety by requiring the administration of ultrasound services be supervised by a licensed healthcare professional who provides medical care for pregnant individuals; and a provision to improve access to pediatric care that ensures coverage for wellness visits for young children once per calendar year, rather than once every 12 months, so families can stay on schedule with their children's birthdays even if a doctor's appointment has to be postponed or rescheduled.